okkdev/fgcbasel/content/monthly-mash/monthly-mash-13-street-fighter-6.md

 ## Details

-To celebrate the launch of Street Fighter 6 we'll be running a release tournament.
+To celebrate the launch of Street Fighter 6 we'll be hosting a launch party with tournament.
 Unfortunately we don't know at which time the game unlocks yet, so if the game doesn't become available till 20:00 we'll run an alternative event.\
 We will be playing a double elimination bracket, with some matches being streamed and casted live on <https://twitch.tv/justdaveeu>.

 Matches are: